Remote education provision: information for parents

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

-On the first day of self-isolation, pupils will be directed to the Falconer School Remote Learning web page.
-The school uses Google Classroom as a learning platform and all pupils have log in details personal to themselves which will enable them to access the work set by their class teacher.
+On the first day of remote learning, pupils will be directed to the Falconer School Remote Learning web page.
+The school uses Google Classroom as our virtual learning platform and all pupils have log in details personal to themselves, which will enable them to access the work set by their class teacher.

-A pupil’s first day or two of being educated remotely will follow the same pattern as if they are in school.
-They will follow their usual timetable and all lessons will be offered live via Teams.
-The curriculum, where possible, will remain the same.
+A pupil’s first day or two of being educated remotely will follow a similar pattern as if they are in school.
+They will follow their usual timetable and all lessons will be offered live via Google Classroom.
+We will endeavour to keep the curriculum the same where possible, teachers will confirm at the time.
+However, we may need to make some adaptations in the daily timetable.
+For example some aspects of PE, music, science, Crafts, Catering and art that may be adapted to make accessible for all.

-The work set will be a collection of resources from Oak National Academy, BBC Bitesize as well as other relevant educational websites and school based resources.
+The work set may include a collection of resources from external applications and websites including; Oak National Academy, BBC Bitesize, IXL as well as other relevant educational websites and school based resources.

 Remote teaching and study time each day